How To Make Your RV Shine

 and all of the other materials required are the same as the step above.

 In this step, you will be polishing all of the fiberglass areas on the RV exterior.
 It is important to carefully follow all of the instructions on the fiberglass polish you are using and stay away from the RV's non-fiberglass areas.Wax RV:

 This last step is going to give you the shiny RV you are looking for, so it is important to take your time and do it right.
 Again, follow all the directions on the Fiberglass/Gelcoat Wax

 you are using.

-OK, I know that this process seems rather long and labor-intensive.
-This is the tried and true method that I know works if done correctly.
-After you have completed all of these steps, you should plan on re-waxing your RV every 5-6 months to keep that shine.
+OK, I know that this process seems long and labor-intensive.
+This is the tried-and-true method that I know works if done correctly.
+After you have completed all these steps, you should plan to re-wax your RV every 5-6 months to keep that shine.

 I know that there are products out there that claim to do all of the above in one easy step, but thus far, I have not found one that works.
 Our visitors should feel free to leave a comment to let you know what has worked for them.